Skip to content

 The trap.c script is a classical trapezoid integration that uses MPI.
 The script calculates the integral of a function using a composite trapezium rule, and each node calculates it subpart for the entire domain.
 You do not need to understand the mechanics of what the script does in order to follow this tutorial.

-Login to the HPC and copy the example trap.c into your home directory:
+Login to the HPC and copy the example trap.c and trap.sh files into your home directory:

-First, import the Intel compiler module into your environment using environment modules.
-This will enable access to the Intel compiler executable commands:
+First, import the GNU compiler module into your environment using environment modules.
+This will enable access to the GNU compiler executable commands:

-After running this command, try running icc --version.
+After running this command, try running gcc --version.
 You should see something similar to the following:

 1